Photofeeler

 Photofeeler, founded in 2013, is a website that allows users to receive anonymous feedback on their photos from other users.
 Users can either pay for the service or earn credit by rating others' submissions.
-The site has three categories — business, social, and dating — each of which are rated for different qualities.
+The site has three categories — business, social, and dating — each of which are rated for different traits.

+In each category, users' photos are evaluated based on three key traits.
+In a Business photo test, users will be scored on Competency, Likability, and Influence.
+In a Dating photo test, users will be scored on Attractiveness, Smartness, and Trustworthiness.
+In a Social photo test, users will be scored on Confidence, Authenticity, and Fun.

-The company also runs a blog that provides tips for photographing profile pictures.
+Photofeeler also runs a blog that provides tips for photographing profile pictures, called Profiled.

-Photofeeler takes a mixed approach to analyze profile pictures using a combination of AI and human voting.
+Photofeeler takes a mixed approach to analyze profile pictures using a combination of AI and human feedback.
+After uploading and testing a photo, users will receive photo-focused feedback with scores and notes.
+The website helps people improve their business, dating, and social profiles through the use of human feedback on photo selections.